AyomiCoder/AyomiCoder/README.md

 - 👋 Hi, I’m @AyomiCoder
-- 👀 I’m interested in Frontend Development
+- 👀 I’m interested in Web and Mobile app development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently on the path to fullstack
 - 📫 How to reach me alukoayomide623@gmail.com

 <!---